ORomenska/update_prefixes/README.md

 Script uses Linux environment variables.
 For auto test you do need to setup something, as tests will use defaults.

-For manual testing and work in production, please make sure that you has set up all required environmnt variables:
+For manual testing and work in production, please make sure that you has set up all required environment variables:

 DB_HOST
 DB_NAME